-While focusing our analysis on peer monitoring, we decided that it would be important to control for some of the other behavioral reasons why people may or may not repay their loans.
-To this end, along with asking the demographics and socio-economic survey questions discussed above, we also had the women participate in four other tasks that followed our peer monitoring experiment.
-Summary statistics of the responses to these tasks and a few other relevant survey questions appear in the bottom two panels of Table 2.
+While the focus of our analysis was on peer monitoring, we decided that, in order to reduce the variance in the estimated effects of peer monitoring on repayment, it would be important to control for some of the other behavioral reasons why people may or may not repay their loans.
+To this end, along with asking the demographic and socio-economic survey questions discussed above, we also had the women participate in four other tasks that followed our peer monitoring experiment.
+Summary statistics of the responses to these tasks and a few other relevant survey questions appear in the bottom two sections of table 1.

-Because cognitive skills may determine the degree to which people are able to properly analyze costs and benefits and make sound business decisions (Burks et al., 2009), we decided to implement a very short version of a standard non-verbal IQ test.
-We borrowed three questions from the 60-question Raven's Progressive Matrices examination (Raven et al., 2003), in which people are asked to complete a pattern.
-There are a number of reasons why our participants might not do well (for example, lack of familiarity with this sort of task or low levels of formal education), which were confirmed.
-Out of three questions, nobody got all three correct but there is still some variation in performance that we can exploit: just under one-tenth got two correct and about one-quarter got one right.
+Because an individual's cognitive skills may determine the degree to which that person is able to properly analyze costs and benefits and make sound business decisions (Burks et al., 2009), we decided to implement a very short version of a standard nonverbal IQ test.
+From the 60-question Raven's Progressive Matrices examination (Raven et al., 2003), we borrowed three questions asking people to complete a pattern.
+There are a number of reasons why our participants might not do well (for example, lack of familiarity with this sort of task or low levels of formal education).

+Out of three questions, nobody answered all three correctly but there is still some variation in performance that we can exploit: just under one-tenth got two correct and about one-quarter got one question right.

 Both the expected value and the variance in payoffs increase as one moves clockwise around the circle, with the exception of the last lottery.
 Here, while the variance in payoffs continues to increase, the expected value plateaus.
-Given this design we can infer that anyone choosing the last lottery at 11 o'clock must be risk seeking (or possibly risk neutral).
-According to Table 1, 14 percent of our participants choose the most risky lottery.
-At the same time, another 10 percent can be easily classified as extremely risk averse because they chose the sure thing.
+Given this design we can infer that anyone choosing the last lottery at the 11 o'clock position must be risk seeking (or possibly risk neutral).
+According to table 1, 14 percent of our participants chose the most risky lottery.
+At the same time, another 10 percent can easily be classified as extremely risk averse because they chose the sure payoff.

 People may also struggle to repay their loans because of impatience (see, for example, Meier and Sprenger, 2009).
-To gather information on the discount rates of our participants, in the survey we asked them to (hypothetically) pick between four pairs of payments.
+To gather information on our participants' individual discount rates, in the survey we asked them to pick between four hypothetical pairs of payments.
 One payment in each pair was always 18,000 PGY to be paid immediately, and the other, to be paid in one month, was taken from the set {18,300, 18,750, 19,500, 21,000}.
-If the participant always choose the smaller/sooner payment we know that her monthly discount rate must be at least 16.7 percent.
-Returning to Table 2, we see that 17 percent of our participants always chose the sooner payment and can therefore be categorized as "high discounters."
+If the participant always chose the smaller/earlier payment we know that her monthly discount rate must be at least 16.7 percent.
+Returning to table 1, we see that 17 percent of our participants always chose the sooner payment and can therefore be categorized as high discounters.
 Likewise, if the participant always chose the larger/later payment her monthly discount rate can be no larger than 1.67 percent.
-These women (26 percent) were classified as "low discounters."
+These women (26 percent) were classified as low discounters.